ashishpcmu/dataviz-portfolio/final-project-part-one.md

 ## Goal Statement

-Our goal is to expose and explain the hidden human labor required to train modern AI systems.
+Our goal is to make the public aware of the hidden human labor required to train modern AI systems.
 We aim to educate audiences on the scale of this labor, the conditions under which it's performed, and the ethical questions it raises about fairness, transparency, and exploitation.

 ## Target Audience